Home

 Project development¶

-In the first phase, an open and structured knowledge base is established.
+In the first phase, an open and structured knowledge base is being built.

-In later phases, more pedagogically structured modules and digital tools may be developed based on this foundation.
+In later phases, more pedagogically structured modules, visual references, and digital tools may be developed based on the documented structure.